ministryofjustice/moj-frontend/docs/components/search/_overview.md

 - inline layout
 - stacked layout

-### Inline layout with the GOV.UK button component
+### Inline layout with the GOV.UK text button component

-The inline layout can be used with the [GOV.UK primary or secondary button component](https://design-system.service.gov.uk/components/button/).
+The inline layout can be used with the [GOV.UK primary or secondary text button component](https://design-system.service.gov.uk/components/button/).

 {% example template="examples/default", colocated=true, height=125 %}

-### Inline layout with the magnifying glass icon
+### Inline layout with the icon button

 {% example template="examples/icon-button", colocated=true, height=125 %}

-### Stacked layout (only to be used with the GOV.UK button component)
+### Stacked layout (only to be used with the GOV.UK text button component)

 {% example template="examples/stacked", colocated=true, height=125 %}